jamesgagg/comp_house/README.md

    * Add the full path and filename for your unzipped 'BasicCompanyDataAsOneFile-\<date\>.csv between the \<source_csv\> tag in the parent \<ch_table\> section
    * Add the full path and filename for your unzipped 'ukpostcodes.csv between the \<source_csv\> tag in the parent \<pc_table\> section
 4. Run the repository ch_main.py file.
 This will create the database and tables if they don't already exist.
 These will then be populated with the Companies House and FreeMapTools data.
 Its a lot of data so this can take a long time, e.g. over an hour.
-5. Use MySQL to query the data as required.
+5. Use Python/MySQL to query the data as required: ch_sql_queries_to_csv_example.py gives an example of querying the data and saving the results to a csv file.